Donmclean/riko/README.md

     quiet: false
 };

+//Override hot module replacement and simply have the page refresh on file change config.BrowserSyncReloadOnChange = true;

 //Add any shell command to execute around the production build lifecycle (npm run prod).
 //IMPORTANT! must be and array config.onBuildStartShellCommands = [];